yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 Now to do object detection, we need a custom head for our resnet architecture, and this time with one outputs having C + 4 number of elements, C outputs for classification with an output equals the number of classes, and a regression branch with four outputs, for the dataset, we concatenate the two dataset we saved earlier in the form of pandas dataframe, one with only the coordinates and one with the classes.

+###  1.1. <a name='Architecture'></a>Architecture

-**Architecture:** Fot the architecture, we’ll use an extra linear layer this time, plus some dropout, to help us train a more flexible model. so we add some linear layer with dropout, going from 512 x 7 x 7 -> 256 -> C + 4.
+For the architecture, we’ll use an extra linear layer this time, plus some dropout, to help us train a more flexible model. so we add some linear layer with dropout, going from 512 x 7 x 7 -> 256 -> C + 4.

 ```
 head_reg4 = nn.Sequential(